datacarpentry/python-ecology-lesson/episodes/03-data-types-and-format.md

 In this lesson we will review ways to explore and better understand the structure and format of our data.

-## Learning Objectives

-* Describe how information is stored in a Python DataFrame.
-* Define the two main types of data in Python: characters and numerics.
-* Examine the structure of a DataFrame.
-* Modify the format of values in a DataFrame.
-* Describe how data types impact operations.
-* Define, manipulate, and interconvert integers and floats in Python.
-* Analyze datasets having missing/null values (NaN values).

 # Types of Data